First Baptist Church, Lauderdale: History

-From the humble beginnings of worship in a brush arbor to the year 2000's fifty-ninth performance of Handel's Messiah, First Baptist Church, Lauderdale's legacy is alive in every era of Memphis history.
-Through an outstanding congregational tradition of civic duty, made possible through strong religious leaders, the First Baptist congregation made a powerful impact on African-American religion in Memphis.
+From the beginnings of worship in a brush arbor to the year 2000's fifty-ninth performance of Handel's Messiah, First Baptist Church, Lauderdale's legacy is alive in every era of Memphis history.
+Through a tradition of civic duty, made possible through strong religious leaders, the First Baptist congregation made an impact on African-American religion in Memphis.
 The church building at 682 South Lauderdale reflects a congregational history that reaches back 135 years.
 Many parallels exist between the history of the First Baptist Church and the struggle for civil rights in Memphis.
 After the Civil War, early congregation members rejected white paternalism in their religious institutions.
 Women members of the congregation were vital contributors to these new institutions from the beginning.
 Today that tradition continues through the work of the Ladies Aid Club (established 1913) at First Baptist, Lauderdale.
 When white mob violence in the first part of the twentieth century intimidated the black community, First Baptist provided visible leadership in Reverend Fuller's message of racial cooperation and emphasis on black education.
 The congregation answered Jim Crow exclusion in many ways, most notably in 1941 by beginning its own celebration of the Messiah, a tradition that continues today.
 During the Civil Rights Movement, First Baptist Church was a critical stop for influential leaders and meetings.
 The church continues its legacy of community leadership today with groups such as the Women's Inter-faith ministry.
 As a building whose architectural style he choose, and as the only extant building in Memphis significantly associated with his career, the church building at 682 South Lauderdale also reflects the Reverend Thomas O. Fuller's impact on Memphis education, history, and religion.
 Although a state park in Shelby County is named for Fuller, this honor came after his death and is far removed from the neighborhood where Fuller lived and devoted his career to the betterment of its residents.
 This church building and its prolific congregation stand as a living tribute to his legacy.